What Is Form FL-142? The Schedule of Assets and Debts Explained

 Why FL-142 Matters

-A party who fails to disclose an asset on FL-142 risks serious consequences.
-Courts have the authority to award an undisclosed asset entirely to the other party, impose sanctions, or set aside a judgment that was based on incomplete disclosure.
-Thoroughness is not optional it is a legal obligation.
+Californias mandatory disclosure requirements exist to ensure both parties have a full and accurate picture of the marital estate before making decisions about division.
+A party who fails to disclose an asset on FL-142 risks serious consequences courts have the authority to award an undisclosed asset entirely to the other party, impose sanctions, or set aside a judgment based on incomplete disclosure.

 When Is FL-142 Required?